Malcom3D/pbrAudioRender/README.md

 ## pbrAudioRender

-Physically based rendered Audio: 3D acoustic render.
+A physically-based 3D acoustic rendering engine for sound to sound propagation.